SakuraComputing/liverpool-kendo/README.md

 ## Deployment

-The application is deployed to
+The application is deployed to Heroku